 The 4-term extended MFP is available to start in September.

 This programme is designed to prepare international students for postgraduate study in the UK.
 The Master’s Foundation will allow you

 to improve your English while learning the study skills and research methods that you will need during your Master’s degree studies.
 Depending on the length of the programme you study, you may also study academic modules relating to your chosen progression route.

 How long will I study for?

-This programme lasts one academic year (nine months).
-The year is divided into three terms of seven to eight teaching weeks and one reading week.
+Each term is divided into seven to eight teaching weeks, one reading week and an assessment week.
 You will undertake up to 25 hours of classroom-based study per week.